 Click on any thumbnail image for a larger view of the piece

-All the paintings in Falmouth Arts Centre’s exhibition IN THE OCEAN LIGHT which will ran from September 30th to October 11th 2008 radiated with Tom Henderson-Smith’s deep and abiding affection for West Penwith, its beaches and cliffs, its granite outcrops and fields, its villages and towns with their higgedly-piggedly houses and tight corners crowding their narrow lanes.
+All the paintings in Falmouth Arts Centre’s exhibition IN THE OCEAN LIGHT which runs from September 30th to October 11th 2008 radiated with Tom Henderson-Smith’s deep and abiding affection for West Penwith, its beaches and cliffs, its granite outcrops and fields, its villages and towns with their higgedly-piggedly houses and tight corners crowding their narrow lanes.
 His work is a celebration of the warmth of the sun, the glory of the sea and all that surrounds him.
 Tom has an astute eye, he sees the real Cornwall, its darkness as well as its light.

 Indeed, one important aspect of his work is this light.
 “An overarching vault of light stretches from one coast to the other in West Penwith, where we are virtually surrounded by the Atlantic,” says Tom.
 “It is like having a giant glass dome above your head, so even when it is grey, you can sense the light piercing the gloom.
 Of course this affects colours, how one interacts with another and how you make them sing together in a painting.”
 In St Ives in Ocean Light the buildings glow from the golden light reflected off the sea and sand.